miker704/Strife/patch_V5_notes.md

     - Added all new Cyberpunk profile effects to profile effect preview modal.
     - Added all new Cyberpunk profile effects to profile effect item card.
     - Added all new Cyberpunk profile effects to preview gift upc modal.
+    - Added all new Cyberpunk profile effects to send gift modal.